ucan-wg/invocation/README.md

 # 4 Task

-A Task is subtype of a Clousure, adding an OPTIONAL metadata field.
+A Task is subtype of a [Closure](#3-closure), adding an OPTIONAL metadata field.
 If not present, the `meta` field defaults to an empty map.
 A Task can be trivially converted to a Closure by removing the `meta` field.

 ``` ipldsch
 type Task struct {